Froxlor/Documentation/general/migration-guide/true-migrate.md

 In the process, you will have to transfer files between your servers.
 This could be achieved using `scp`, or you could mount your old server's file system into a folder on your new server using `sshfs`.
 However, since there are endless possibilities and everyone has their own preferences, we will not describe one single method here in detail.
 Instead, we vaguely describe a "fail-safe" version with `tar`.
 If you feel confident with the use of `rsync`, we strongly suggest you go for that.
 It is important however that file ownerships and file permissions are carried over to the new server.

 ### Considerations beforehand
 This method gives you the flexibility to switch your services and versions around.
 For example, you could use MySQL on your old server and MariaDB on your new server.
-However, for everything to go as smooth as possible, you should be aware of a few things.
+However, for everything to go as smoothly as possible, you should be aware of a few things.

 See, when you add databases in Froxlor, Froxlor itself actually just keeps an index of which databases it created.
 The actual credentials are stored by the DBMS itself.
 This also is mostly the part where this guide becomes more involved than the [cloning method](clone.html) (that we would still recommend for most users).
-Because Froxlor does not actually know the database user's password, it will not be able to re-create them on a new host.
+Because Froxlor does not actually know the database user's password, it will not be able to recreate them on a new host.

 For most users, the main difference between MariaDB and MySQL will be that MySQL 8 deprecates the old `mysql_native_password` hashing algorithm for storing passwords, whereas MariaDB does not support MySQL's new `caching_sha2_password` (and sticks with the former instead).